Step7750/node-csgo-cdn/README.md

 The root of a VDF contains a `dir` file (`pak01_dir.vpk`) that specifies where files are located over multiple packages.
 If you look in the install directory of CS:GO, you'll see `pak01_003.vpk`, `pak01_004.vpk`, etc... where these files are located.

-Thankfully, Valve was kind enough (as of writing this) to include all of the sticker and graffiti images in packages 57 and 83 which is only ~270MB.
+Thankfully, Valve was kind enough (as of writing this) to include all of the relevant images in packages 57, 83, and 84 which is only ~400MB.

 This library, using node-steam-user, checks the manifest for any updates to the public branch of CS:GO, and if so, downloads only the required VPK packages that contain all sticker and graffiti images if they have changed from the